IainJackson90/pp4-holiday-dreams/README.md

 ![About Page](assets/images/aboutpage.png)
 </details>

-- The about page will have a description of what the Webb App is about also with a timestamp when last the about content last was updated
+- The about page will have a description of what the Web App is about also with a timestamp when last the about content last was updated
-- There are some fields that if the user wants to sign up for the news letter they could do so
+- There are some fields that if the user wants to sign up for the newsletter they could do so
 - the submit button changes color when you hover over it

 <details>